SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part5-how-the-internet-works.md

 Traditional websites need the client-server model to run.
 Running sites this way needlessly slows things down, provides way too many opportunities for attack, and is expensive to scale.

-Unlike the large legacy apps, JAM-stack projects neatly separate the front-end pages and UI from the backend apps and databases.
+Unlike the large legacy apps, JAM-stack projects neatly separate the front-end pages and UI (User Interface) from the backend apps and databases.
 JAM refers to JavaScript, Application Programming Interfaces (APIs) and Markup (HTML & CSS).
 APIs are application protocol interfaces, or a way of getting data from the back-end to the front-end, without relying on a server.

 Part 2, in this series, outlines the benefits of the JAM stack.